-Alas, after a spectacular slap in the face from Cascade Brewery, Bold was forced to abandon his Masterplan without an inch of cableway stretched above anything.
+Alas, after a humiliating rebuff from Cascade Brewery, Bold was forced to abandon his Masterplan without an inch of cableway stretched above anything.

-Remarkably quickly after the failure of the Masterplan Bold launched his second iteration: the Full Proposal, hailing it with a fumbling mass of cliches: "After three attempts, the Mount Wellington Cableway Company is proud to have unraveled the prohibitive red tape one by one to bring the dream to the cusp of reality."
+Within months of the failure of the Masterplan the MWCC appointed a new CEO, one Chris Oldfield and launched a second iteration as the Full Proposal, It hailed itself with a fumbling mass of cliches thus: "After three attempts, the Mount Wellington Cableway Company is proud to have unraveled the prohibitive red tape one by one to bring the dream to the cusp of reality."

-Three weeks later, the Full Proposal unraveled itself.
-Somehow, unlike Wertheimer, the MWCC clumsily lost its authority from the state government to survey the route.
-Unlike for Chandler, the Hobart City Council refused consent for any cableway to be built upon any of their land ever.
-Stymied like Burbury, Bold dreamed that a Hobart City Council election would return an enthusiastic Council.
-The next election result was instead a nightmare for the MWCC.
+Three weeks later, the Full Proposal unraveled itself with a bit of errant pink tape.
+Unlike Wertheimer, the MWCC then lost its authority from the state government to survey the route.
+Unlike for Chandler, the Hobart City Council then refused consent for any cableway to be built upon any of its land ever.
+Stymied like Burbury, Oldfield dreamed that a fresh Hobart City Council election would return an enthusiastic Council.
+The next election produced a more hostile clutch of aldermen.

 Oldfield’s skytrams—derided as “sardine cans”—now hang by a thread.
 The base station is marooned, surrounded by slipping rocks, bushfires and a swarm of detractors on social media.
 The investors’ money is spent.
 Where now?

 The completion of the Pinnacle Road to the top of the mountain in 1934 eliminated the monopoly and practical merit of any funicular/cable/cog competitor, but the power to attract those who combine a fancy for train sets with a desire to exploit mass tourism for private profit remains potent.
 Despite its history of abject failure to get lift-off, like hope, wishful thinking and greed springs eternal.